haxxorsid/swing-paint-application/README.md

 What is Swing Paint Application ?
 ---------

-A basic paint application based on Java swing made for University as a Mini-project.
+A basic paint application based on Java swing made for College as a Mini-project.

 Features
 ---------